SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 and means that ``Person`` has correctly conformed to the protocol.
 (Swift will report an error at compile-time if a protocol requirement is not fulfilled.)

-Here's a more complex class, which also conforms to the ``FullyNamed`` protocol:
+Here's a more complex class, which also adopts and conforms to the ``FullyNamed`` protocol:

 .. testcode:: protocols